Jimmy Fallon films holiday commercial at LI home

 "Tonight Show" host Jimmy Fallon has declared that it’s officially the most wonderful time of the year, and he did it via an elaborate, two-minute Frito-Lay commercial released on Thanksgiving and shot, mostly, at interior designer Tomm Miller’s Hamptons-style home in Sands Point.

-"People in the neighborhood said it was like a Christmas miracle on the street," says Miller adding that some folks thought her family had dressed up the house specially for Halloween.
+"People in the neighborhood said it was like a Christmas miracle on the street," says Miller, adding that some folks thought her family had dressed up the house specifically for Halloween.
 "Trick-or-treaters loved it," she says.
 "All these cute kids in their costumes took photos in front of it."

 Why this location?
 Miller, a principal at Bespoke Design NY, says, "The house provides a dramatic backdrop while still maintaining the warmth and inviting feeling of being in someone’s home."
-This was not the first gig here.
-It has been featured in other ads and shows including six episodes of "Royal Pains."
+This was not the abode's first gig in show business.
+It has been featured in other commercials and shows including six episodes of "Royal Pains."

-As for her interactions with Fallon, Miller says, "He’s exactly who he seems to be on TV.
-He was warm, gracious and engaging and made a point to meet us.
+As for her interactions with Fallon, Miller says: "He’s exactly who he seems to be on TV.
+He was warm, gracious and engaging, and made a point to meet us.
 He said, ‘You have an absolutely beautiful home.
-Thank you for having allowing us to do this.’"
+Thank you for allowing us to do this.’ "